RCOSDP/RDM-cli/README.md

 - Create new components from an available template (don't support on the website UI)
 - Creates a fork of an available project
 - Link an available other projects to each specific project
+- Override the project information
+- Override the component information

 The impossible ones:
 - Update attributes for available projects